larryhastings/big/README.md

   we used to reverse the results *three times!*  We now explicitly observe and manage the reverse state of the result, to avoid needless reversing.

+* Minor speedup for `lines_filter_line_comment_lines`: for every line, it used to `lstrip` the line, then use a regular expression to see if the line started with one of the comment characters.
+  Now it folds "skip initial whitespace" into the regular expression itself.

 ### scheduler